MicroEJ/docs/VEEWear/Android/createProject.rst

         .. note::
             It is required to select a VEE Port that holds an Android runtime implementation for native APIs (e.g., MicroEJ Foundation libraries).
-            Read XXX to learn how to configure your VEE Port for Android.
+            Read :ref:`VEE Port <XXX>` to learn how to configure your VEE Port for Android.

       - Select :guilabel:`Sync Now` from the notification bar to synchronize your project files.